altunixon/wips/lns/altina_ln/ASP-125-Side_Story_part_1_The_Black_Knight_and_the_Abandoned_Fort.md

 But if they worked for two months, they wouldn’t be able to raise the money to purchase the same amount of food.<br/>
 Even for the Belgarian Empire where the main roads were well maintained, the transportation cost was a sizeable expenditure.<br/>
 Jerome delegated the troublesome stuff away.<br/>
 "No problem, leave it to me.
-There is a strategist called the “Wizard” in the Imperial Fourth Army.
+There is a strategist called the "Wizard" in the Imperial Fourth Army.
 Preparing the provisions for a small city is nothing to him."<br/>
 If Regis heard this, he would definitely refute it loudly.<br/>
 Just how much did she trust him to think like this...<br/>
 Marion leaned forth.<br/>
 "We will be asking Sir Regis d’Auric!?"<br/>
-——Sir?
+——Sir?<br/>
 Seemed like rumours about Regis had spread to the eastern borders.<br/>
 Jerome nodded.<br/>
 "Of course, use him as you wish.
 That fellow is like my subordinate."<br/>
 "Sir Regis isn’t coming!?"<br/>
 —— Hah!
-That trash is probably studying in the capital to pass his test!
+That trash is probably studying in the capital to pass his test!<br/>
 Even though he thought this way, but raising Regis’ evaluation would be beneficial to Jerome in the future, so he kept up the facade.<br/>
 "The strategist is in the capital right now.
 He’s very capable, but also very busy."<br/>
 "Ah… That’s right.
 He won’t come to this small fort at the borders… He’s the saviour of the nation after all."<br/>
 Her shoulders slouched.<br/>
 Marion said with a sigh.<br/>
 "… Even my esteemed grandfather couldn’t win against the High Britannian Army, but he won a string of victory both on land and in the sea… If it is that Sir genius strategist, he can definitely save this fort."<br/>
-The “esteemed grandfather” she mentioned was Lieutenant General Barguesonne who only issued the order to charge.<br/>
+The "esteemed grandfather" she mentioned was Lieutenant General Barguesonne who only issued the order to charge.<br/>
-And that “Sir genius strategist” was Regis.<br/>
+And that "Sir genius strategist" was Regis.<br/>
 The difference between expectation and reality made Jerome dizzy.<br/>
 "He is just a bibliomaniac."<br/>
 "He likes to read huh.
 I see, he must be reading deep and sophisticated strategy books.
 I have much to learn too."<br/>